No PM, No Production

 The value of a strong, proactive PM program can’t be overstated.
 From excessive and unnecessary repairs to added costs from lost productivity when a machine goes down, PM is one of the most important investments an asset manager can make in his or her fleet.
 With a small upfront time investment and ongoing commitment, any asset manager can implement a PM program, or take a current one from average to world-class.

-Contributing writer Stan Orr, CAE, is president and CSO of the Association of Equipment Management Professionals.
+Author's Bio: Stan Orr, CAE, is president and CSO of the Association of Equipment Management Professionals.